ChlodAlejandro/ChlodAlejandro/README.md

 ### 🔭 I’m currently working on ...
 A lot of things.
 I put them on a [Trello board](https://trello.com/b/NAr4XDX8/my-projects) to keep things organized.
 Although you might know me from a few of my projects:
 * [Ralsei Bot](https://ralsei.chlod.net) - a Discord bot themed around Ralsei, a character from the game DELTARUNE.
 The source is private, but I do have the source on GitHub.
-* [RedWarn](https://gitlab.com/redwarn/redwarn-web) - a user-friendly Wikipedia counter-vandalism tool.
-Its source is available on GitLab.
+* [RedWarn](https://github.com/wikimedia-gadgets/redwarn) - a user-friendly Wikipedia counter-vandalism tool.
 * [Powerhouse](https://github.com/ChlodAlejandro/powerhouse) - an in-development file distribution server made with PHP (which I half-regret).
+* [Memex](https://github.com/ChlodAlejandro/memex) - a PHP-based URL shortener, which (at the moment) doesn't work.
 * *Procrastinating.
 Probably...*

 ### 🌱 I’m currently learning ...